 Global growth is at its strongest since the financial crisis that began exactly ten years ago.

 World GDP growth could approach 4% this year, slightly up on 2017 and far ahead of 2016’s 3.2%.
-The recovery gives countries an opportunity to implement reforms to improve infrastructure and welfare policies in response to fears about productivity and wages and the impact of automation.
-Yet few countries are finding the budgets and political will to do so.
-Geopolitical risks are not yet affecting markets, but have helped commodity prices recover.
-However, the risk that US policy prompts a trade downturn will linger throughout President Donald Trump’s term.
+The recovery gives countries an opportunity to implement reforms to improve infrastructure and welfare policies in response to fears about sluggish productivity and wage growth and the impact of automation.
+However, few countries are finding the budgets and political will to do so.
+Geopolitical-risk concerns have helped commodity prices recover, and investors are ceasing to be so sanguine about them.
+The fear that US policy will prompt a trade downturn will linger throughout President Donald Trump’s term.
 Other risks include tighter monetary policy and a financial market downturn.

 - Will policy be able to address the unpredictability of disruptive technology on jobs and wages?

-- Will rising unemployment cause the anti-globalisation backlash to start effecting some emerging economies?
+- Will rising unemployment cause the anti-globalisation backlash to have an impact on some emerging economies?

 Analyst, International EconomyOxford Analytica

 Advisor on Global Economics and FinanceOxford Analytica

 Fellow in Economics at St Edmund HallUniversity of Oxford